-Unfortunately, these strengths are put into perspective by the main drawback of the Robin-Neumann scheme, i.e., its dependence on the Robin parameter.
+Unfortunately, these strengths are put into perspective by the main drawback of the Robin-Neumann scheme, i.e., its dependency on the Robin parameter.
 While decreasing $\alphaRN$ stabilizes the coupling by weighting the Neumann contribution, it slows down convergence and reduces the solution quality, in the sense that for a given convergence bound the remaining artificial flux increases.
 For growing values of $\alphaRN$, in contrast, the accentuated Dirichlet part magnifies the added-mass instability.
 Moreover, it gradually reintroduces the incompressibility dilemma for fully-enclosed problems by a stricter penalization of deviations from kinematic continuity.

 Good choices of $\alpha^{RN}$ balance out these two opposing trends, but are very difficult to determine a priori.
-Various highly recommendable works study the effect of the Robin parameter in detail, like Badia et al. \cite{badia2008fluid}, Gerardo-Giorda et al. \cite{gerardo2010analysis}, Cao et al. \cite{Cao2018,cao2021spatially}, or Gigante and Vergara \cite{gigante2021choice}.
+Many very recommendable works study the effect of the Robin parameter in detail, like Badia et al. \cite{badia2008fluid}, Gerardo-Giorda et al. \cite{gerardo2010analysis}, Fern\'andez et al. \cite{fernandez2013explicit}, or Cao et al. \cite{Cao2018,cao2021spatially}.
 Analyzing simplified FSI problems, for example potential or inviscid flows interacting with linear beam or membrane models, they derive suggestions for choosing $\alpha^{RN}$, including both constant values and spatially varying expressions \cite{cao2021spatially}.
-Despite their undisputed importance, these formulations depend on a broad set of parameters, such as material properties, geometry, and time step size.
-Beyond that, they typically have a limited applicability to more general problems.
+Despite their undisputed importance, these formulations depend on a broad set of parameters, such as material properties, geometry, and time step size, and typically have a limited applicability to more general problems.
 Another option could be to choose the Robin parameter by computing the structure's response to some test pressure loads a priori, adapting the strategy proposed by Degroote et al. \cite{Degroote1000} for the artificial compressibilty coefficient.